kiikuchi/mWebSocket/README.md

 > Raised when an error occured durring socket communications.
 > The websocket will be destroyed after this event.
 >
-> A new websocket cannot be created from this event reusing the name.
+> `$WebSockErr` and `$WebSockErrMsg` can be used to access information about the error
 >
-> `$WebSockErr` and `$WebSockErrMsg` can be used to access information about the error
+> A new websocket can not be created from this event reusing the name.

 &nbsp;
 &nbsp;